Lab Policy

 Lab Model

 The model portion of the lab will consist of two questions on PrairieLearn.
-It will be graded out of 10 points.
-Because it is autograded on PrairieLearn, it will allow for buffer points.

 Model Submission

 To save your models for submission to the autograder, use the dump function from the joblib library.
-This process persisting a model to disk is called serialization.
+This process of persisting a model to disk is called serialization.

 from joblib import dump